- Easy to use

 What is Poshmark?

 Here’s a quick rundown if you have no idea what Poshmark is.
 It is an online marketplace for buying and selling women’s, men’s, and children’s clothing.
-The platform is super simple and easy to use, more accessible than eBay, and safer than Craigslist.
+The platform is simple, easy to use, accessible than eBay, and safer than Craigslist.

 It strongly emphasizes community, making it a sort of social media platform.
 Like other social platforms, you want to grow your followers by sharing your listings and others people’s listings.